 The Bitcoin money is actually an electronic signature that is encrypted with 16 distinct symbols and is decoded to complete the transaction.
 The transaction gains its security by running on a peer-to-peer computer network, also called a blockchain, that is similar to Skype or to BitTorrent, a file-sharing system.

 This blockchain is like a vast public ledger, where “miners” confirm the transactions to be legitimate and cue them on the chain as “blocks”.
-Incoming bloods are broadcast to the peer-to-peer computer network of users for validation.
-In this way, all users are aware of each transaction, which prevents someone stealing your money and also prevents double-spending, where someone spends the same currency twice.
+Incoming blocks are broadcast to the peer-to-peer computer network of users for validation.
+In this way, all users are aware of each transaction, which prevents someone from stealing your money and also prevents double-spending, where someone spends the same currency twice.

 The bitcoin process is not only faster than the regular system but also cheaper, since you don't need to hire third-party members, such as bankers or accountants to transact your deals.
 The blockchain ledger is decentralized, which means that you can settle international deals without messing around with exchange rates and extra charges.
 The ledger, in general, and bitcoin, in particular, is free from government interference and manipulation, so there’s no Federal Reserve System to hike interest rates.
 It is also transparent, so you know what is happening with your money.
 You can start accepting bitcoins instantly, without investing money and energy into details, such as setting up a merchant account or buying credit card processing hardware.
 Bitcoins cannot be forged, nor can your client demand a refund.